akkamin/akkamin.github.io/projects/projects-4.md

 </div>

-In the ICS 111 my partner and I created a basic Street Fighter like game where a user controlls the character on the screen to destroy a car.
-Various character poses were used to make it seem like the character was moving on the screen.
+In ICS 111 my partner and I created a basic Street Fighter like game where the user controlls a character on the screen to destroy a car.
+To make the game more visually appealing, various images of different character poses were used for each character to make it seem like the character was moving on the screen.
+These character poses, called "sprites" were then continously cycled through during execution of the program.

 This game was created using EZ.java, a graphics engine for java that makes graphics rendering very easy.
+EZ.java was a very helpful interface that made it possible for someone like me with no prior programming experience to get exposed to material above my understanding.

 You can learn more about EZ.java [here](http://www2.hawaii.edu/~dylank/ics111/).